 Embroidery - Artwork & Digitizing Guide

-Embroidery Artwork & Digitizing Guide
+Artwork & Digitizing for Embroidery

-Best File Types
+Best File Types for Embroidery

 Preferred (Vector)

-• AI, EPS, or PDF (vector).
+• AI, EPS, or PDF (true vector)

-• Convert text to outlines; embed/expand strokes.
+• Convert text to outlines

 Acceptable (Raster)

-Common Sizes & Placements
+Common Logo Sizes & Placements

-• Left chest: 3.0–3.5 in wide (max ~4.0").
+• Left chest: 3.0–3.5" wide (max ~4.0")

-• Hat front: up to ~4.5" wide × 2.25" tall (curved surface limits height).
+• Hat front: up to ~4.5" wide × 2.25" tall (curved surface limits height)

-• Sleeve: 0.75–1.25" tall wordmarks; small icons 1.25–1.75" square.
+• Sleeve: 0.75–1.25" tall wordmarks; small icons 1.25–1.75" square

-• Full back: 8–10" wide typical; 12" max on many garments.
+• Full back: 8–10" wide typical; 12" max on many garments

 Detail Limits (Text & Lines)